 Minimum Qualifications Suitable candidates must possess the following minimum qualifications:

-• At least two (2) years of civil litigation experience in federal and New York state courts;
+• At least three (3) years of post-graduate civil litigation experience in federal and New York state courts;

-• Superb legal analysis, legal writing and editing, and oral advocacy skills;
+• Excellent legal analysis, legal writing and editing, and oral advocacy skills;

-• Outstanding organizational, interpersonal communication, problem solving, and teamwork skills;
+• Strong organizational, interpersonal communication, problem solving, and teamwork skills;

-• Excellent technological skills, including knowledge of and experience with various computer software programs and case management and electronic discovery platforms; and
+• Comfort with and proficiency using techonology to complete legal work, including knowledge of and experience with various computer software programs and case management and electronic discovery platforms; and

 • Prior complex litigation and trial experience are preferred, but not required.

 Applicants must reside in (or intend to soon become a resident of) New York State and be admitted to practice law in New York State.
-Admission to the United States District Courts for the Southern and Eastern Districts of New York is preferred.
 In addition, the Public Officers Law requires that OAG attorneys be citizens of the United States.
 A two (2) year commitment upon being hired is a condition of employment.